vindelorme/PlateEditor/examples/Screening/README.md

 Pairing can be done using the auto-pairing option (pair by name).
 Use the "Controls" tool to visualize the controls for each plate.
-Use the "Hits" tool to select hits above a given threshold.

 Note: the data in the result file are results from real-world experiments